angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 ### Form-Level Validation State

-Each part of the form field tree provides a `valid()` signal with validation state of all field validations below this branch.
+Each part of the form field tree provides a `valid()` signal with validation state of all field validations below this field tree branch.
 Practically, this means that we can check the overall form validity by calling `registrationForm().valid()`.

 ```html